Making the most of your TFSA dollars

 Choosing investments

-Since TFSAs don’t benefit from the tax-efficiency of dividends or capital gains, it’s generally a good idea to use them for the least tax-efficient investments, such as those that pay interest.
-Another consideration, depending on your risk tolerance, would be to put speculative or high-risk investments into a TFSA and hope that a $6,000 deposit grows, for example, to $30,000 or $50,000 which then could be withdrawn tax-free.
+Since TFSAs aren’t subject to Canadian tax, it’s generally a good idea to fully utilize them before investing in non-registered accounts.
+Another consideration, depending on your risk tolerance, would be to put speculative or high-risk investments into a TFSA and hope that a $6,000 deposit grows, for example, to $30,000 or $50,000, which then could be withdrawn tax free.
 The risk is that if the investment does poorly, capital losses aren’t available to you.
+Further, you could lose TFSA contribution room if the future withdrawal is less than the original contribution.
+For example, if your $6,000 contribution declines to $1,000 and you withdraw it, only $1,000 will be added to your future contribution limit, not the original $6,000.

 Gradual transfer of other assets

 You may want to consider withdrawing funds from other assets, both registered and non-registered and contributing it to your TFSA.
-Guaranteed interest contracts (GICs), for example, where the tax on the interest is paid on an ongoing basis, may be a good asset to switch to a TFSA and allow future interest to grow tax-free.
-You may also want to consider transferring market-based assets or even making RRSP withdrawals if you’re concerned that you will lose income-tested benefits in retirement.
+Guaranteed interest accounts (GIAs), for example, where the tax on the interest is paid on an ongoing basis, may be a good asset to switch to a TFSA and allow future interest to grow tax free.
+You may also want to consider transferring market-based assets or even making registered retirement savings plan (RRSP) withdrawals if you’re concerned that you’ll lose income-tested benefits in retirement.
 The tax paid now may very well offset the impact of reduced benefits in retirement.
-Remember that if you’re transferring market-based assets in kind to a TFSA, it will trigger a capital gain or capital loss, and a capital loss would be denied.
-So, if you‘re in a loss position, it may be better to sell the investment and trigger the loss and then contribute the cash to the TFSA.
+Remember that if you’re transferring market-based assets in kind to a TFSA from a non-registered account, it will trigger a capital gain or capital loss, and a capital loss would be denied.
+So, if you’re in a loss position, it may be better to sell the investment and trigger the loss and then contribute the cash to the TFSA.

 Income splitting

 Every Canadian age 18 and over will have TFSA room but may not have the means to make a TFSA contribution.
-Income attribution doesn’t apply, so you may want to consider providing the funds to your spouse,¹ so they can make a contribution, thereby increasing the amount of your combined investments that will grow on a tax-free basis.
+Income attribution doesn’t apply, so you may want to consider providing the funds to your spouse¹ so they can contribute, thereby increasing the amount of your combined investments that’ll grow on a tax-free basis.

 Estate planning